haml/haml/REFERENCE.md

 ### `:sass` {#sass-filter}

-Parses the filtered text with [Sass](http://sass-lang.com/) to produce CSS output.
+Parses the filtered text with [Sass](http://sass-lang.com/) to produce CSS output in `<style>` tag.
 This filter is implemented using Tilt.

 ### `:scss` {#scss-filter}

-Parses the filtered text with Sass like the `:sass` filter, but uses the newer SCSS syntax to produce CSS output.
+Parses the filtered text with Sass like the `:sass` filter, but uses the newer SCSS syntax to produce CSS output in `<style>` tag.
 This filter is implemented using Tilt.

 ### `:textile` {#textile-filter}